 Furthermore, if anyone commits fraud on a visa passport application, he or she may not only face deportation but also criminal prosecution.
 Depending on the crime you are accused of and your immigration status, you may be able to avoid deportation by filing for a waiver of the grounds for removal.
 Judges balance positive factors such as family ties, rehabilitation, and employment history against the criminal conviction when considering deportation.

 DACA, short for the Deferred Action of Childhood Arrivals, is a program that grants immigrants two-year permits allowing them to work and remain in the United States.

 Immigration Help in Florida

 If you are facing deportation or know someone who is, contact the immigration attorneys at Bogin, Munns & Munns.
 With more than 40 years of experience representing clients across the state of Florida, our skilled lawyers will fight for your rights.
-Click here to schedule your immigration consultation at one of our convenient Central Florida locations.
+Schedule a free personal injury consultation at one of our Central Florida locations.